Identity and Package Management¶

 To learn more about Ledger API security model, please read the Authorization documentation.

 Identifiers and the Real World¶

 The “substrate” on which Daml workflows are built are the real-world obligations of the parties in the workflow.
 To give value to these obligations, they must be connected to parties in the real world.
 However, the process of linking party identifiers to real-world entities is left to the ledger implementation.

-A global state topology might simplify the process by trusting the operator of the writer node(s) with providing the link to the real world.
+In centralized deployments, one can simplify the process by trusting the operator of the writer node(s) with providing the link to the real world.
 For example, if the operator is a stock exchange, it might guarantee that a real-world exchange participant whose legal name is “Bank Inc.” is represented by a ledger party with the identifier “Bank Inc.”.
 Alternatively, it might use a random identifier, but guarantee that the display name is “Bank Inc.”.
-Ledgers with partitioned topologies in general might not have such a single store of identities.
+In general, a ledger might not have such a single store of identities.
 The solutions for linking the identifiers to real-world identities could rely on certificate chains, verifiable credentials, or other mechanisms.
 The mechanisms can be implemented off-ledger, using Daml workflows (for instance, a “know your customer” workflow), or a combination of these.